shanelnumber5/341-web-design/_docs/topic-07/05-media-mgmnt/page-06.md

 ### Final Decision
-You will need to be aware of all of these options and potential problems and weight all of the requirements of your project to determine the most appropriate route.
+You will need to be aware of all of these options and potential problems and weigh all of the requirements of your project to determine the most appropriate route.